Lacky Ó Máille

 Lacky Ó Máille (fl.
 18th century) was an Irish friar and poet.

 Ó Máille, called "the troubled friar" by Brien O'Rourke, was a native of Partry, County Mayo.
 He was expelled from a seminary "for rakish behaviour" by his cousin, an Athair Maolmhuire Ó Máille.
 This event inspired the first of two songs of his, both titled Leaici an Chuil Bhain.

-He married a Widow Badger who ran an inn near Partry, but she was troubled by the unseemingly attention he paid to other women.
+He married a Widow Badger who ran an inn near Partry, but she was troubled by the unseemly attention he paid to other women.
 Few of his poems and songs have survived.